ClarifiedSecurity/catapult/docs/20-how-to-use.md

 ctp host console <inventory_hostname>
 ```

-## Deploy commands based on @start.retry file
+## Deploy commands based on @playbook.retry file

-Whenever a deploy fails a start.retry file is created under `/srv/inventories/<project_name>/start.retry`.
+Whenever a deploy fails a playbook.retry file is created under `/srv/inventories/<project_name>/playbook.retry`.
 Instead of going trough the logs to find what machines failed you can use the following commands to deploy only the failed machines.
-Keep in mind that only that latest fail is written into the start.retry file so when running multiple instances of Catapult (using `make shell` multiple times) and multiple deploys in parallel the latest fail will be written into the start.retry file.
+Keep in mind that only that latest fail is written into the playbook.retry file so when running multiple instances of Catapult (using `make shell` multiple times) and multiple deploys in parallel the latest fail will be written into the playbook.retry file.

-- Runs `ctp host deploy` on failed machines based on start.retry file
+- Runs `ctp host deploy` on failed machines based on playbook.retry file

 ```zsh
 ctp retry deploy
 ```

-- Runs `ctp host redeploy` failed machines based on start.retry file
+- Runs `ctp host redeploy` failed machines based on playbook.retry file

 ```zsh
 ctp retry redeploy
 ```

-- Runs `ctp host deploy-until-configuration` on failed machines based on start.retry file
+- Runs `ctp host deploy-until-configuration` on failed machines based on playbook.retry file

 ```zsh
 ctp retry deploy-until-configuration
 ```

-- Runs `ctp host redeploy-until-configuration` on failed machines based on start.retry file
+- Runs `ctp host redeploy-until-configuration` on failed machines based on playbook.retry file

 ```zsh
 ctp retry redeploy-until-configuration
 ```

-- Runs `ctp host deploy-from-configuration` on failed machines based on start.retry file
+- Runs `ctp host deploy-from-configuration` on failed machines based on playbook.retry file

 ```zsh
 ctp retry deploy-from-configuration
 ```

-- Runs `ctp host deploy-role` on failed machines based on start.retry file
+- Runs `ctp host deploy-role` on failed machines based on playbook.retry file

 ```zsh
 ctp retry deploy-role